 NAACP1 attorneys, Chicago’s “restrictive

-covenants” in one of this nation’s ugliest
+covenants” in one of this nation’s

 ghettos.